-The Corporate Governance Committee has prepared questionnaires to assess the performance both of the Board of Directors and the committees of the Board of Directors.
-These questionnaires were reviewed extensively during the last year.
+The Governance and Social Responsibility Committee has prepared questionnaires to assess the performance both of the Board of Directors and the committees of the Board of Directors.
+These questionnaires were reviewed extensively during the last few years.
 A self-assessment form is included with the questionnaires and is used by directors to prepare their assessment and their annual meeting with the Chair of the Board.
-At this meeting, directors are invited to share their comments on their assessment of the effectiveness of the Board of Directors and the contribution of other directors, express their concerns as a director and identify what priorities the Board should have.
+At this meeting, directors are invited to share their comments on their assessment of the effectiveness of the Board of Directors and the contribution of other directors, express their concerns as a director and identify what priorities the Board of Directors should have.

-The Corporate Governance Committee has also implemented a questionnaire for the assessment of the Chair of the Board.
+The Governance and Social Responsibility Committee has also implemented a questionnaire for the assessment of the Chair of the Board.
 This questionnaire must be completed by all of the other directors.

-The assessment of the Board of Directors, the committees of the Board and each director, as well as the assessment of the Chair of the Board, are carried out every year.
+The assessment of the Board of Directors, the committees of the Board of Directors and each director, as well as the assessment of the Chair of the Board, are carried out every year.

-A detailed report of the answers is provided to the chair of the Corporate Governance Committee and the report is then studied by the Corporate Governance Committee.
-Thereafter, the chair of the Corporate Governance Committee gives an account thereof to the Board of Directors, with recommendations.
+A detailed report of the answers is provided to the chair of the Governance and Social Responsibility Committee and the report is then studied by the Governance and Social Responsibility Committee.
+Thereafter, the chair of the Governance and Social Responsibility Committee gives an account thereof to the Board of Directors, with recommendations.
 Moreover, the directors are requested to comment on the assessment of all directors as part of their annual meeting with the Chair of the Board.

-With respect to the assessment of the Chair of the Board, the chair of the Corporate Governance Committee meets with her personally to discuss the results obtained, once these results have been reviewed by the Corporate Governance Committee and been reported on with members of the Board during the in camera session.
+With respect to the assessment of the Chair of the Board, the chair of the Governance and Social Responsibility Committee meets with her personally to discuss the results obtained, once these results have been reviewed by the Governance and Social Responsibility Committee and been reported on with members of the Board during the in camera session.